Base flood elevation (BFE)

 The allowable wind pressure rating assigned to a window, door, or opening protection product, expressed as both a positive and negative pressure.
 The design pressure rating is based on specific testing and a required factor of safety.

-An area around a building in which vegetation, debris, and other types of combustible fuels have been treated, cleared, or reduced to slow the spread of fire to and from the building (FEMA).
+An area around a building in which vegetation, debris, and other types of combustible fuels have been treated, cleared, or reduced to slow the spread of fire to and from the building.

 This space is organized into three zones.

-- Zone 1 (0–5 ft from the building) also called the noncombustible zone
+- Zone 1 (0–5 ft from the building) also called the home ignition zone, or noncombustible zone

 - Zone 2 (5–30 ft or to the property line)